KarimaheshBabu/Real-time-Blinkit-Analysis/README.md

 ➡Data Loading and Cleaning:

-🔸Imported the collected data into Power BI.
+🔸Imported the collected data into Excel.

 ➡Cleaned the data by: